rumpelsepp/blog/content/blog/2020-10-15-ssh-through-websocket.md

 In order to use `webcat` on a server, a reverse proxy like `nginx` or `caddy` with TLS is desired.
 I will not go into the correct configuration of such a reverse proxy.

+HINT: If you just want the reverse tunnel with no websocket at all, just ignore all options with `webcat`.

 ## SOCKS Tunnel via SSH

 [`openssh`](https://man.openbsd.org/ssh) provides the `-D` flag.